jelmer/janitor/devnotes/overview.rst

 metadata.

-Runs can be successful, be a no-op ("nothing-to-do") a continuation of a succesful run without additional changes ("nothing-new-to-do") or have failed (any other result code).
+Runs can be successful, be a no-op ("nothing-to-do") a continuation of a successful run without additional changes ("nothing-new-to-do") or have failed (any other result code).
 Some failures are classified as transient, which means that the expectation is that a repeat run will succeed.
 The scheduler takes this into account, and